-Financial instruments that potentially expose the Company to concentration of credit risk primarily consist of cash and cash equivalents and investments.
-As of September 30, 2022 and 2021, the Company's investments were primarily invested in money market funds, certificates of deposit, commercial paper, and corporate debt securities through highly rated financial institutions.
+Financial instruments that potentially expose the Company to concentration of credit risk primarily consist of cash, cash equivalents and restricted cash and investments.
+As of September 30, 2023 and 2022, the Company's investments were primarily invested in money market funds, certificates of deposit, commercial paper, and corporate debt securities through highly rated financial institutions.
 The Company also maintains several bank accounts primarily at three financial institutions for its operations.
 These accounts are insured by the Federal Deposit Insurance Corporation (FDIC) for up to \$250,000 per institution.
 Management believes the Company is not exposed to significant credit risk due to the financial position of the depository institutions in which these deposits are held.